wareya/flinch/readme.md

 #### Q: Is this memory safe?

-A: If you compile with MEMORY_SAFE_REFERENCES defined, yes!
-However on microbenchmarks this is more than 100% slower (more than 2x the runtime), so it's left as an option instead of being mandatory.
+A: Yes, as long as you don't compile with MEMORY_UNSAFE_REFERENCES defined.

 ## Shunting Yard